CasualPokePlayer/GSE/README.md

-# GSR
+# GSE

-GSR is a Game Boy, Game Boy Color, and Game Boy Advance emulator written in C#.
+GSE (Game Boy Speedrun Emulator) is a Game Boy, Game Boy Color, and Game Boy Advance emulator written in C#.
 It is intended first and foremost to speedrunners, with various features placed in making it optimal for speedrunning use.

 This emulator is intended as a successor to the [Gambatte-Speedrun](https://github.com/pokemon-speedrunning/gambatte-speedrun) emulator.
-As such, GSR uses the [Gambatte](https://github.com/pokemon-speedrunning/gambatte-core) emulation core for Game Boy and Game Boy Color emulation.
-New in GSR is Game Boy Advance emulation (i.e. with Game Boy Advance games), which currently uses the [mGBA](https://github.com/mgba-emu/mgba) emulation core.
+As such, GSE uses the [Gambatte](https://github.com/pokemon-speedrunning/gambatte-core) emulation core for Game Boy and Game Boy Color emulation.
+New in GSE is Game Boy Advance emulation (i.e. with Game Boy Advance games), which currently uses the [mGBA](https://github.com/mgba-emu/mgba) emulation core.

 ---
 ## Features